Project Organize Refresh. A 31-day challenge to quickly and easily declutter and organize your home’s most used areas to start off the new year.

 - This is meant to be quick.
 This is not the time to pull everything out and go through each item meticulously piece by piece.
 Make quick decisions.

-- Throw away any garbage, set aside items you know you want to donate or sell, and generally straighten up the area.
+- Throw away any garbage, set aside items you want to donate or sell, and generally straighten up the area.

 - Do not buy any new storage or organizational items for this challenge.
 Use what you have, get creative, and if you absolutely think you need a new bin or box, make a list.
 If at the end of the challenge, you still need the bin or box, go ahead and add it to your next shopping trip.